Casella Waste Systems Announce - GuruFocus.com

-RUTLAND, Vt., June 12, 2023 (GLOBE NEWSWIRE) -- Casella Waste Systems, Inc. ( CWST), a regional solid waste, recycling and resource management services company, announced today that it has commenced a proposed underwritten public offering of $400 million of its Class A common stock.
-Casella also intends to grant the underwriters an option for a period of 30 days to purchase up to an additional 15% of the shares of its Class A common stock sold in the public offering.
+RUTLAND, Vt., June 13, 2023 (GLOBE NEWSWIRE) -- Casella Waste Systems, Inc. ( CWST), a regional solid waste, recycling and resource management services company, announced today the pricing of an underwritten public offering of 5,263,158 shares of its Class A common stock at a public offering price of $85.50 per share, before offering discounts.
+The offering will result in aggregate gross proceeds of approximately $450.0 million to Casella, before deducting underwriting discounts and offering expenses.
+Casella also granted the underwriters of the offering an option for a period of 30 days to purchase up to an additional 789,473 shares of Class A common stock.
 All of the shares in the offering are to be sold by Casella.
+The offering is expected to close on or about June 16, 2023, subject to customary closing conditions.

-Casella intends to use the net proceeds from the offering to finance a portion of its previously announced acquisition of operations from GFL Environmental Inc. and assets of Consolidated Waste Services, LLC and affiliates, repay borrowings from its revolving credit facility and general corporate purposes.
+Casella intends to use the net proceeds from the offering to finance a portion of its previously announced acquisitions of operations from GFL Environmental Inc. and assets of Consolidated Waste Services, LLC and its affiliates, repay borrowings from its revolving credit facility and general corporate purposes.

-Raymond James and Stifel will act as joint book-running managers for the offering.
+Raymond James and Stifel are acting as joint book-running managers for the offering.
+UBS Investment Bank and KeyBanc Capital Markets are acting as passive book-runners for the offering.

-Copies of the preliminary prospectus supplement and accompanying prospectus relating to the offering may also be obtained from Raymond James & Associates, Inc., Attention: Equity Syndicate, 880 Carillon Parkway, St. Petersburg, Florida 33716, or by telephone at (800) 248-8863, or by e-mail to [email protected]; or Stifel, Nicolaus & Company, Incorporated, Attn: Syndicate Department, One South Street, 15th Floor, Baltimore, Maryland 21202, telephone: (855) 300-7136 or email: [email protected]
+Copies of the final prospectus supplement and accompanying prospectus relating to the offering, when available, may also be obtained from Raymond James & Associates, Inc., Attention: Equity Syndicate, 880 Carillon Parkway, St. Petersburg, Florida 33716, or by telephone at (800) 248-8863, or by e-mail to [email protected]; or Stifel, Nicolaus & Company, Incorporated, Attn: Syndicate Department, One South Street, 15th Floor, Baltimore, Maryland 21202, telephone: (855) 300-7136 or email: [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of, these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification of these securities under the securities laws of any such state or jurisdiction.